alex-lechner/Traffic-Light-Classification/README.md

 7. Train your model by executing ``python train.py --logtostderr --train_dir=./models/train --pipeline_config_path=./config/your_tensorflow_model.config`` in the root of your project folder

 ### 5. Freezing the graph
-When training is finished the graph needs to get frozen.
+When training is finished the trained model needs to be exported as a frozen inference graph.
 Udacity's Carla has TensorFlow Version 1.3 installed.
 However, the minimum version of TensorFlow needs to be Version 1.4 in order to freeze the graph but note that this does not raise any compatibility issues.
 If you've trained the graph with a higher version of TensorFlow than 1.4, don't panic!
 As long as you downgrade Tensorflow to version 1.4 before running the script to freeze the graph you should be fine.
 To freeze the graph:
-1. Copy ``export_inference_graph.py`` from the ``E:\projects\python\models\research\object_detection`` folder to the root of your project folder
+1. Copy ``export_inference_graph.py`` from the ``tensorflow/models/research/object_detection`` folder to the root of your project folder
 2. Execute ``python export_inference_graph.py --input_type image_tensor --pipeline_config_path ./config/your_tensorflow_model.config --trained_checkpoint_prefix ./models/train/model.ckpt-10000 --output_directory models``

 This will freeze and output the graph as ``frozen_inference_graph.pb``.